1. Home

 If you’re booking a Broadway show last minute: Forgot to get tickets in advance?
 Don’t worry!
 You can get same day discount tickets at the TKTS booth in Times Square!

 Are you looking for other new shows on Broadway?
 Check out our article on Top Broadway Shows for more information on shows like & Juliet at the Stephen Sondheim Theatre or Harry Potter and the Cursed Child at the Lyric Theatre.
+Or check out our article on Broadway Theater Trailers to watch previews of every show playing now!

 Or if you’re looking to see a great Broadway musical, check out our article on Best Broadway Musicals for more information on hits like the blockbuster Hamilton at the Richard Rodgers Theatre, Moulin Rouge at the Al Hirschfeld Theatre, The Lion King at the Minskoff Theatre, or MJ the Musical at the Neil Simon Theatre.